List of The Flash characters: Wally West / Kid Flash

-Wallace "Wally" West (portrayed by Keiynan Lonsdale; main: seasons 2–4; guest: seasons 5–6 & 9) is Iris's previously unknown brother and Joe's son, described as "a bit of a wayward kid who has some attitude problems and some authority issues and is quick with a sassy remark".
+Wallace "Wally" West (portrayed by Keiynan Lonsdale; main: seasons 2–4; guest: seasons 5, 6 and 9) is Iris's previously unknown brother and Joe's son, described as "a bit of a wayward kid who has some attitude problems and some authority issues and is quick with a sassy remark".
 He develops speedster abilities (which originated from the Flashpoint timeline) through Doctor Alchemy and begins assisting Barry as Kid Flash.

 Lonsdale also stars as the character on Legends of Tomorrow and originally auditioned to portray Jefferson "Jax" Jackson.
-He did not return full-time for season five due to wanting to seek other acting opportunities.
+He did not return full-time for season five due to wanting to seek other acting opportunities; he later made guest appearances in seasons six and nine.
 It was always intended for Wally to be the son of Joe and brother of Iris, which differs from the character's comic history, as the producers felt it "weird" for second seasons of television series to introduce previously unmentioned cousins of established characters.
 The character inspired another character of the same name following DC's New 52 relaunch.

 Clifford DeVoe / Thinker

-Clifford DeVoe / Thinker (portrayed by Neil Sandilands; season 4) is a mild-mannered professor and metahuman with superhuman intelligence, who seeks to fix all that he deems wrong with humanity.
-His character was foreshadowed by Abra Kadabra and Savitar as Team Flash's future adversary.
-He and his wife Marlize create a "Thinking Cap" and exploit the particle accelerator to power it, but its dark matter drains energy from his body and leaves him with amyotrophic lateral sclerosis.
-They build a hover-chair to enhance him, but he develops a god complex and becomes apathetic and emotionless.
-He orchestrates Barry's release from the Speed Force to create 12 specific metahumans, who he then steals the bodies of in order to gain their powers.
-He serves as the main antagonist of season four.
+Clifford DeVoe / Thinker (portrayed by Neil Sandilands; season 4) was a mild-mannered professor turned egomaniac metahuman with super intelligence, who seeks to fix all that he deems wrong with humanity.
+He was foreshadowed by Abra Kadabra and Savitar as Team Flash's future adversary.
+He and his wife Marlize create the "Thinking Cap" and exploit the particle accelerator to power it, but its dark matter drains energy from his body and leaves him with ALS.
+They build a hoverchair to enhance him, but he develops a god complex, becoming apathetic and emotionless.
+He orchestrates Barry's release from the Speed Force to create 12 specific metahumans, who he then steals the bodies of to gain their powers.
+He serves as season four's big bad.